-Incentives may be granted to owners/tenants for physical improvements that provide enhanced amenities (e.g., pedestrian connections, enhanced architectural detail, enhanced landscaping, open space, plazas, and court-yards) and/or incorporate additional elements of public benefit (e.g., view sheds, enhanced coastal access, enhanced landscaping and paving improvements within the public right-of-way).
-Depending on the types of enhanced amenities and/or public benefit improvements provided beyond what would normally be required, the City may grant incentives such as:
+Incentives may be granted to owners/tenants for physical improvements that provide enhanced amenities (e.g., pedestrian connections, enhanced architectural detail, enhanced landscaping, open space, plazas, and court-yards) and/or incorporate additional elements of public benefit (e.g., view sheds, enhanced coastal access, and enhanced landscaping and paving improvements within the public right-of-way).
+Depending on the types of enhanced amenities and/or public benefit improvements provided beyond what would normally be required, the City may grant the following incentives:

-- Expedited entitlement and permit processing; - Reduced permit processing fees; - Design assistance for improvements in the public right-of-way; - Public partnership in improvements in the public right-of-way; - Increases in building height from the base height limit of 26 feet for flat roofs and 31 feet from sloped roofs to the maximum height limit of 35 feet for flat roofs and 40 feet for sloped roofs, as specified in Section 20.30.060 (Height Limits and Exceptions) of the Zoning Code; and - Adjustments or deviations, where necessary and justifiable, to all applicable development standards identified in the Zoning Code, with the approval of a Planned Development Permit pursuant to Section 20.52.060 of the Zoning Code.
+- Expedited entitlement and permit processing. - Increases in building height from the base height limit of 26 feet for flat roofs and 31 feet from sloped roofs to the maximum height limit of 35 feet for flat roofs and 40 feet for sloped roofs, as specified in Section 20.30.060 (Height Limits and Exceptions) of the Zoning Code. - Adjustments or deviations, where necessary and justifiable, to all applicable development standards (e.g. setbacks, parking, landscaping, signage, etc.) identified in the Zoning Code, with the approval of a Planned Development Permit pursuant to Section 20.52.060 of the Zoning Code.

-In addition to the incentives discussed above for enhanced amenities and/or public benefit improvements, financial incentives may be considered for all development that significantly implement the design guidelines and to encourage rehabilitation of existing buildings.
-Development and implementation of financial incentives will require further consideration and approval from the City Council and may include incentives such as the following:
+In addition to the incentives discussed above for enhanced amenities and/ or public benefit improvements, financial incentives may be considered for all development that significantly implement the Design Guidelines and to encourage rehabilitation of existing buildings.
+Development and implementation of future programs for financial incentives will require further consideration and approval from the City Council and may include incentives such as the following:

-- Commercial rebate program or City funded concept design for façade improvements; - Low-interest rate loan program for commercial rehabilitation; and - City funded sign removal and replacement program.
+- Reduced permit processing fees. - Design assistance for improvements in the public right-of-way - Public partnership in improvements within the adjacent right-of-way (s). - Commercial rebate program or City funded concept design for façade improvements. - Low-interest rate loan program for commercial rehabilitation. - City funded replacement of aged infrastructure and a sign removal and replacement program.